This cross-country canal runs across the north midlands of England, from Runcorn in Cheshire to Shardlow in Derbyshire.

 The Trent and Mersey Canal begins, as you would expect, within a few miles of the River Mersey, near Runcorn and finishes in a junction with the River Trent in Derbyshire.

-From Runcorn in Cheshire, the canal runs in a general south-east direction to Lichfield in the North Midlands, passing through Northwich and Middlewich (a well known canal junction town), before continuing through Sandbach and on to the town of Stoke on Trent.
+From Runcorn in Cheshire, the canal runs in a general south-east direction to Lichfield in the North Midlands, passing through Northwich and Middlewich (a well-known canal junction town), near Preston Brook and through Preston Brook Bridge, before continuing through Sandbach and on to the town of Stoke on Trent.

-The route is mainly rural and picturesque, meandering through open countryside and farmland, interrupted by the small towns, until the canal arrives at Stoke on Trent and the area known as ‘The Potteries’ at Etruria.
-On a canal boat holiday from Stoke on Trent, you will cruise past the factories and chimneys that line the waterways, soaking up the atmosphere of the manufacturing that made this town what it is today.
+The boat trip route is mainly rural and picturesque, thanks to its large canal age.
+It meanders through open West Midlands countryside and farmland, interrupted by the small towns, until the canal arrives at Stoke on Trent and the area known as ‘The Potteries’ at Etruria, where the Caldon Canal branches off.
+On a canal boat holiday from Stoke on Trent, you will cruise past the factories, potteries museums and chimneys that line the waterways, soaking up the atmosphere of the manufacturing that made this town what it is today.

-Leaving Etruria, the canal is soon back in open country and it continues its route south east to Stone, Great Haywood and Rugeley before veering north east near Fradley.
+Leaving Etruria, the canal is soon back in open country and it these inland waterways continue their route south east to Stone, Great Haywood and Rugeley before veering northeast near Fradley.
 The canal then makes its way to Burton on Trent and Aston on Trent before ending finally at Shardlow near Long Eaton, just south of Derby.

 Feats of Engineering on the Trent and Mersey Canal